For information and advocacy about any aged care concerns, please call our free and confidential Information and Advocacy line.

-The Australian Government’s Royal Commission into Aged Care Quality and Safety was announced in 2018 and is scheduled to run throughout 2019.
+The Australian Government’s Royal Commission into Aged Care Quality and Safety, announced in 2018, is scheduled to run throughout 2019.

-For more details and information on how you can contribute directly to the Royal Commission, please click on the following link: Royal Commission into Aged Care Quality and Safety.
+For more information, including how you can contribute directly to the Royal Commission, please click on the following link: Royal Commission into Aged Care Quality and Safety.

-We are keen to ensure that your voice is heard.
-You can contact us about your experiences and recommendations for improving aged care and we will support you, together with our OPAN partners, to contribute to the Royal Commission.
+You can contact us about your experiences and recommendations for improving aged care and we will, together with our OPAN partners, ensure that your concerns are heard.

 A Diverse Community

 Victoria is a diverse community.
 The most recent data (2016 Census) suggests there are more than 70,000 Victorians aged 65 years or older who speak a language other than English as their first language and who speak English ‘not well’ or ‘not at all’.
 This site includes a link to a brochure explaining aged care advocacy in 15 languages.